verdaccio/website/docs/caching.md

 ## Extending Cache Expiration Time

- Verdaccio by default waits 2 minutes to invalidate the cache metadata and fetch new information from the remote registry.
+ Verdaccio by default waits 2 minutes to invalidate the cache metadata before fetching new information from the remote registry.

 ```yaml
 uplinks: